faisal2754/Web-Data-Labelling/Meetings/Meetings_Sprint_3.md

 - Tasks for the day: Fix bug where user has to be logged in to view jobs
 - Impediments: Projects and Quizzes

+## Daily Scrum Meeting 14th May (Friday) 2021

+Aharon Cohen (Frontend):
+- Tasks completed yesterday: Worked on dashboard
+- Tasks for the day: Continue working on dashboard job descriptions
+- Impediments: Other subject’s projects.

+Langiwe Mwale (Frontend):
+- Tasks completed Yesterday: Made thumbnail images for available jobs
+- Task for the Day: Work on profile dashboard, begin implementation of pop up
+- Impediments: Time constraints

+Ioanni Balassis: (Frontend)
+- Tasks completed yesterday: Working on dashboard
+- Tasks for the day: Improve Dashboard to have functionality
+- Impediments: study for tests

+Jonathan Nunes (Frontend):
+- Tasks completed yesterday: Removed space underneath how to page.
+Stylized Contact Us form.
+Added page titles to every page (Title that appears in the tab).
+Removed unnecessary elements from login form.
+- Tasks for the day: Edited Dashboard Page
+- Impediments: Studying for test week.

+Faisal Saleem (Backend):
+- Tasks completed yesterday: Completed multiple file uploads with Google Drive API
+- Tasks for the day: Send image urls to view jobs page
+- Impediments: Time

+Ghulame Mujtaba Arbi (Backend/Frontend):
+- Tasks completed yesterday:  Research testing errors that were encountered.
+- Tasks for the day: Setup the google drive API.
+- Impediments: Time and other projects

+Tristan Bester (Backend):
+- Tasks completed yesterday: Fixed errors in testing
+- Tasks for the day: Continue testing.
+- Impediments: Time.

+Sipho Sikakane.(Scrum master/Backend)
+- Tasks completed yesterday: Fixed authentication error
+- Tasks for the day: Send username to frontend and return error on duplicate emails
+- Impediments: Projects and Quizzes